meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_10_SetupSolution.md

 Before starting with the deployment, please make sure that the Azure services have been deployed and the necessary tool pre-requisites have been installed on your local machine.

-Clone the following github repository to your local computer:
+Clone the following GitHub repository to your local computer:

 ```
 git clone https://github.com/meinradweiss/Azure4IoTSmartStart2Public
 ```

-**The github repository is currently private, please reach out to the repository owner to get access.**
+**The GitHub repository is currently private, please reach out to the repository owner to get access.**

 # Install Azure Services #